rorayy/rorayy/README.md

   <p align="center">
 - i am a nonsharing riako / gachikoi with stanford pines and harvey from stardew valley and will not interact with doubles for my own comfort!! nothing personal.
 - i need tone indicators(especially when making rude jokes towards me),
-- i am kind of bad with social interaction and can come off shy/quiet at times, unless i'm with a group i feel most comfortable with usually. :)
+- i am multifandom and a multishipper so don't follow for one thing
+- i repost a lot more than i actually post
+- i ship billford and repost/post about it sometimes.<br/>
       <p align="center">
 TRIGGERS: bugs, spiders, disturbing imagery, gore, any kind of abuse